tum-ens/pyGRETA/doc/user_manual.rst

 * Hellmann coefficients
 * Albedo
 * Suitability
-* Availability
 * Installation cost
 * etc.

 For each land use type, we can assign a value for these parameters which affect the calculations for solar power and wind speed correction.
-The global land use raster for which :mod:`lib.input_maps.generate_landuse` has been written cannot be downloaded anymore (broken link), but a newer version is available from the `USGS <https://lpdaac.usgs.gov/products/mcd12q1v006/>`_ website.
+The global land use raster for which :mod:`lib.input_maps.generate_landuse` has been written can be downloaded from the `ESA CCI <http://maps.elie.ucl.ac.be/CCI/viewer/download.php>`_ website.
 However, this new version requires additional data processing.
-The spatial resolution of the land use raster, and therefore of the other geographic intermediate rasters used in this model, is 1/240° longitude and 1/240° latitude.
+The spatial resolution of the land use raster downloaded is 300m, but the resolution used in the model is 250m.
+So the landuse raster should be resampled in a GIS software.
+QGIS can be used easily for doing this.

 Shapefile of the region of interest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^